Komal-kalyanraman/container_manager/docs/architecture/architecture.md

 ## Overview

-**Container Manager** is a modular, extensible, and production-ready C++ service for unified container management across Docker, Podman, and other runtimes.
-It is designed to support multiple communication protocols (REST, MQTT, POSIX Message Queue, D-Bus, and gRPC (planned)) and data formats (JSON, Protobuf), making it suitable for a wide range of deployment scenarios and integration needs.
-The application features robust, configurable security with support for AES-256-GCM and ChaCha20-Poly1305 encryption for all incoming protocol payloads, ensuring confidentiality and integrity for over-the-air (OTA) requests.
-Only incoming data is decrypted; outgoing responses are sent unencrypted.
+**Container Manager** is a modular, extensible, and production-ready C++ service designed to provide unified container management across multiple runtimes, including Docker and Podman, with support for additional engines planned.
+The system is architected for flexibility, security, and ease of integration in automotive environment deployments.

+Container Manager abstracts the complexity of managing containers by exposing a unified API over multiple communication protocols—REST, MQTT, POSIX Message Queue, D-Bus, and (planned) gRPC.
+It supports both JSON and Protocol Buffers (Protobuf) as data formats, allowing seamless integration with a wide range of clients and systems.

+**Key architectural highlights:**

+- **Protocol-Agnostic Core:**
+  The business logic and command execution are completely decoupled from protocol handling, enabling easy addition of new communication methods without impacting core functionality.
+- **Extensible Command Pattern:**
+  All container operations (create, start, stop, etc.) are encapsulated as command objects, making it straightforward to add new operations or support new container runtimes.
+- **Pluggable Data Formats:**
+  Both JSON and Protobuf are supported for all protocols, with the ability to add more serialization formats as needed.
+- **Pluggable Database Backend:**
+  The system supports both an embedded in-memory database (default) and Redis for scalable, production deployments.
+The database interface is abstracted, allowing further extension.
+- **Enterprise-Grade Security:**
+  All incoming protocol payloads can be encrypted using AES-256-GCM or ChaCha20-Poly1305.
+The security layer is protocol-agnostic and auto-detects encrypted payloads, ensuring confidentiality and integrity for over-the-air (OTA) requests.
+Key management is handled via secure, hex-encoded files.
+- **Thread Pool and Robust Logging:**
+  All protocol handlers leverage a shared thread pool for efficient, concurrent request processing.
+Logging is handled via Google glog for production-grade diagnostics.
+- **Production-Ready and Configurable:**
+  All features (protocols, data formats, security, database backend) are enabled or disabled at build time via CMake flags, making the system highly configurable for different deployment scenarios.

+**Intended Audience:**
+This architecture is aimed at developers, system integrators, and architects who require a secure, extensible, and maintainable foundation for building unified container orchestration solutions—especially in environments where protocol diversity, security, and modularity are critical.

+**Design Philosophy:**

+- **Separation of Concerns:** Each layer (API, executor, core, runtime, database, security) is isolated and replaceable.
+- **Extensibility:** New protocols, runtimes, data formats, and security algorithms can be added with minimal changes to existing code.
+- **Security by Design:** Encryption is integrated at the protocol boundary, with a focus on OTA request confidentiality and integrity.
+- **Production Focus:** Features like graceful shutdown, centralized configuration, and robust logging are built-in.

+This document provides a deep dive into the system architecture, component responsibilities, data flow, extensibility points, and the design patterns that make Container Manager a robust foundation for modern container management needs.

-### System Architecture
+## System Architecture

 <img src="system_architecture.png" alt="System Architecture" width="1000"/>